 The Los Angeles Spoonie Collective is presenting an exciting Zine Book Club and we want you to be a part of it!
 We will be talking about and making zines with some of the most important creators in the Greater Los Angeles area and beyond.

-Once a month beginning in May, LASC will host a sliding scale, NOTAFLOF online event centering the voices of disabled, chronically ill, and neurodivergent zinesters, AND we will be sending out digital copies of the hosted creator’s zine for everyone to share.
-Zine Book Club events will be closed spaces for disabled, neurodiverse, and chronically ill people in order to make them safer and more affirming for all those participating.
+Roughly once a month beginning on July 30, 2021, LASC will host a sliding scale, NOTAFLOF online event centering the voices of disabled, chronically ill, and neurodivergent zinesters, AND we will be sending out digital copies of the hosted creator’s zine for everyone to share.
+Zine Book Club events will be closed spaces for disabled, neurodivergent, and chronically ill people in order to make them safer and more affirming for all those participating.

 The first month will be extra special as it will include a zine making workshop with many of the members of the Spoonie Collective’s core group.
 In this workshop we will be creating a mini-zine together and talking about how important zines are, and what they mean to disabled peoples.

 Included in the following sign up sheet are requests for basic information, like your email address.
 We ask for this information so that we can be sure to send you a copy of the zine for the month, as well as the Zoom link for the event.
 We will also ask you to consent to the group rules listed below, and agree to follow them when attending Zine Book Club.
 Failure to do so may result in removal from the event and possible future events.

 Please note that we will not finalize your sign up until we receive the sliding scale payment of $7-23 per event.

 We will not turn anyone away due to lack of funds, however, it is vitally important that those who are able to pay, do.
 That way our labor, and the labor of our presenters, is supported.
 Every $23 donated will also help to fund one person who is unable to pay, and to help them participate! 🙂